Apex-Turbine/phoenix-doc/PhoenixCore/Component.md

 ##### Identity and Display

-- **name**: The primary identifier of the stream set by the source component that creates it (normally a root component or processor like StatProcessor or SignalMath).
+- **name**: The primary identifier of the stream set by the source component that creates it (normally a root component or processor like SignalMath).
 This value should remain constant across components.
 - **logicalName**: User-defined name for the stream, used as an additional identifier between components.
 - **group**: Specifies a grouping identifier for streams.
 Can be treated as a path where "/" creates sub-group categories for hierarchical organization.
 - **enabled**: Controls whether the stream is enabled for output from the component.